THE TRAVELLING HISTORIAN -- SAMUEL JOHNSON

 G. Wilson

 The work that established Johnson's reputation was the first, comprehensive English dictionary published in 1755.
-It was compiled in the long, hall-like room in the attic in the newly rented house on Gough Square. where he and his copyists worked at the task.
-They toiled in the garret while Johnson wrote the definitions of over 40,000 words and illustrated them with 114,000 quotations drawn from every field of learning and literature.
-It is thought he may have gathered over twice this number, but dropped many lest "the bulk of my volumes fright away the student."
+It was compiled in the newly rented house on Gough Square. where he and his copyists toiled at the tremendous task.
+Johnson wrote the definitions of over 40,000 words and illustrated them with 114,000 quotations drawn from every field of learning and literature.
+It is thought he may have gathered over twice this number, but discarded many lest, "the bulk of my volumes fright away the student."
 His citations were thought to be "highly selective and chosen more for their literary or moral value, than for their linguistic value."
 He chose them all from just seven sources: Shakespeare, Dryden, Milton, Addison, Bacon, Pope and the Bible.

 Bear me, some god, to Baja's gentle feats,